yAOwzers/tp/docs/UserGuide.md

 To view the user guide for the notebook mode, type in `help notebook`.

 ### Switching between the two modes : `mode`
-Switches from any modes into the notebook mode (at the bookshelf level) or the timetable mode.
+Switches from notebook mode (at the bookshelf level) to the timetable mode or vice versa.

 - Switch to the notebook mode